216-433-1214

 Open burning is prohibited in the City of Brook Park.

 Hydrant flushing is scheduled to begin as weather permits.
-Neighborhoods where hydrant flushing is underway will be marked with signs posted at major intersections.
 Discolored water often appears for a short time after hydrants are serviced.
 This is not unusual and quickly returns to normal if you run your water for a few minutes.

 Fireworks are illegal.
 They are also potentially dangerous.
 Leave the fireworks displays to the professionals.